 As of now, it can accept commands and queries in almost any language from any country.
 This feature of Google not only gives real-time queries but will also give you the precise addresses of the queries based on location.

-eCommerce is all about improving the overall visibility or awareness of an eCommerce store through different SEO practices and techniques like title optimization, product description optimization, improving website speed, creating proper site structure, and so on.
+eCommerce is all about improving the overall visibility or awareness of an eCommerce store through different SEO practices and techniques like title optimization, product description optimization, improving website speed, creating proper site structure, etc.

 The purpose of eCommerce SEO is to reach the potential buying audience through organic searches on the relevant eCommerce platforms.
-Once the site or brand or product gets ranked on Google, your sales and revenue will go up.
+Thus, once the site or brand or product gets ranked on Google, your sales and revenue will go up.